Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 # Automatic Mode

 _Automatic mode_ includes two key features: Auto Assignment and Allow conversations to be reassigned, that allocate conversations to agents.
-Automatic Assignment evenly distributes conversations among online agents, while Automatic Reassignment reassigns conversations in real time based on agent availability changes.
+Automatic Assignment distributes conversations among online agents, while Automatic Reassignment reassigns conversations in real time based on agent availability changes.
 These features optimize conversation handling and improve customer support efficiency.

 In automatic mode, conversations can be automatically assigned or reassigned to users with specific Live Agent roles within a specific inbox: `Agent`, `Supervisor`, or `Administrator`.